epistrephein/Steam/README.md

 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Code of Conduct](CODE_OF_CONDUCT.md).

+You can contribute changes by forking the project and submitting a pull request.
+To get started:

+1. Fork the repo
+2. Create your feature branch (`git checkout -b my-new-feature`)
+3. Commit your changes (`git commit -am 'Add some feature'`)
+4. Push to the branch (`git push origin my-new-feature`)
+5. Create a new pull request

 ## License
 This project is released under the terms of the MIT license.
 See [LICENSE](LICENSE) for further details.